r3dhat/chasefromm17.github.io/README.md

 JailbreakReactivator9!

 **WARNING**: **JAILBREAKREACTIVATOR9 IS CURRENTLY IT'S EARLY BETA STAGE!
-DON'T HOLD ME ACCOUNTABLE IF YOUR JAILBROKEN ARM64-BIT IOS 9.2-9.3.3 DEVICE SOMEHOW GETS MESSED UP AND FORCES YOU A RESTORE IN ITUNES OR ANYTHING WRONG HAPPENS OUT OF THE ORDINARY!**
+DON'T HOLD ME ACCOUNTABLE IF THIS SOMEHOW MESSED UP AND FORCES YOU TO RESTORE IN ITUNES OR IF ANYTHING WRONG HAPPENS!**

 Just a website used to reactivate your iOS 9.2-9.3.3 ARM64-bit jailbreak, no need for Julio's webclip on his repo or to use jbme.qwertyoruiop.com anymore.
 Tap on the 'enter jailbroken mode again" button, then wait for an alert to pop up to lock your iOS device and wait for it to re-enter in jailbroken mode!